Mirrowel/FDDA-Enhanced-animations-medical/README.md

 Credits:
 Uknown person who ported all the animations from gunslinger

+## Update 1.1C
+- Fixed override in mod_animations_settings_othermeds_bhsro.ltx.
+- Improved compatibility for exo suits,better knife handling for skinning in enhanced_animations.script.

 ## Update 1.1B
 - Added the MCM unlocker by default to fix the skinning problem.
-It has everything disabled by default to not mess with gamma and other modpacks.
+It has everything disabled by default to not mess with gamma and other modpacks.(not elegant, but better than not having that)

 ## Hotfix to 1.1A
 - Removed mistakenly included missing animation for a tourniquet